marekjm/viuact/docs/viualisp.markdown

 ## `(...)` vs `...`

-Adding extra parentheses does not change the meaning of an expression, i.e. both `42` and `(42)` represent the number 42.
+Adding extra parentheses may sometimes change the meaning of an expression.
-Where a parenthesis is required by syntax rules adding too many parentheses will prevent the code from being compiled instead of failing at runtime.
+For example, function *calls* must be wrapped in parentheses, otherwise they are just references to function's name.

 ## Literals